 Is This Early Labour?

 Early labour is the beginning of labour until your cervix reaches the 3cm mark.
 You will continue to progress and will be examined approximately every 4 hours when you reach the hospital.
-Like all pregnant women, you will want to be prepared for what is about to happen during the dreaded process known as childbirth.
-You will want to know the step-by-step process, hence why you're probably sat with a pen and paper, ready to make notes.

 But the reality is that every labour will be different, even your own, and we can't predict what's going to happen by the hour.
 We can however, give you some early signs and symptoms to look out for when you're approaching the end of your pregnancy that might just mean your little one is on their way.
 Look at these as warning signs to know that your little one is ready to make their long awaited appearance.